Merkie/brightdata-sdk-go/README.md

 ## Authenticating

-The two things needed to authenticate with Bright Data are your customer ID and the passwords of the services you plan on using with the SDK.
-To get these, copy one of the proxy URLs provided by Bright Data and match the example here: `http://brd-<CUSTOMER ID>-zone-xxx:<SERVICE PASSWORD>@brd.superproxy.io:22225`.
-If you want to use multiple services, all you will need is the passwords; you only submit your customer ID once.
+To authenticate with Bright Data, you need your customer ID and the passwords for the services you intend to use with the SDK.
+Obtain these by copying a proxy URL from Bright Data, formatted as `http://brd-<CUSTOMER ID>-zone-xxx:<SERVICE PASSWORD>@brd.superproxy.io:22225`.
+For multiple services, only the service passwords are required after the initial submission of your customer ID.

 ## Code Example